cloudposse/docs/content/reference/tools.md

 #### Troubleshooting

-Most problems stem from misconfiguration.
+Most problems stem from misconfiguration. _**Note:** `aws-vault` configuration conflicts with the currently recommended Leapp workflow and configuration._

 - **Do not** define a `[default]` profile in `~/.aws/credentials` or `[profile default]` in `~/aws/config`
 - **Do not** set `AWS_SDK_LOAD_CONFIG`